lavajuno/afskmodem/README.md

 ### digitalTransmitter():
 #### Parameters:
-> digital_m_dulation_type: (required, DigitalModulationTypes) Type of digital modulation to transmit.
+> digital_modulation_type: (required, DigitalModulationTypes) Type of digital modulation to transmit.

 > training_sequence_time: (optional, float) Length of the training sequence in seconds.